amadeus4dev/developer-guides/guides/authorization.md

 # Authorization

-In the following guide you will learn how to perform the authorization to access all our APIs.
+In the following guide you will learn how to perform the authorization needed to access all our APIs.

-The basic steps are as follows:
+The basic steps are:

 1. Open an account on the [Amadeus for Developers portal](https://uat.developers.amadeus.com/create-account)
 2. Create an app
 3. Get your `API Key` and `API Secret`
-4. Make an authorization call to get your access token
+4. Make a call to our authorization server to get an access token
 5. Call the APIs you want using the access token

-> Please insure that you do not commit your `API Key` and your `API Secret`.
+> Please insure that you do not commit your `API Key` and your `API Secret` as these are strictly private.

 ## Introduction to OAuth

-OAuth is a protocol that enables a token-based workflow which is more secure than basic authentication.
+OAuth is a protocol that enables a token-based workflow, which is more secure than basic authentication.
 It provides a way to ensure that a specific user has permissions to access services and resources.

-Rather than using API keys for API access, `OAuth` uses `access tokens`.
+`OAuth` uses `access tokens` for accessing APIs.
 A token represents a permission granted to a client to access some protected resources.
 The method to acquire a token is called __grant__.

 There are different types of OAuth grants. __Amadeus for Developers__ uses the `Client Credentials Grant`.